-In addition to the brief Introduction to Rocketry below, this site includes information on local rocketry clubs, other web sites with additional information about rocketry, places to shop locally and online for rocketry-related products, and recent Central Florida rocketry news.
+In addition to the brief Introduction to Rocketry below, this site includes information on local rocketry clubs, other web sites with additional information about rocketry, and places to shop locally and online for rocketry-related products,

 What Is Rocketry?